fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 props value is [Object object]
 ```

-When you use a comma, you'll get the things printed to the developer-console as an object, contents of which can be read.
+On the contrary, when you pass objects as distinct arguments separated by commas to _console.log_ like in our second example from above, the content of the object is printed to the developer console as strings, which give you great insight.
-If necessary, read more about debugging React-applications from [here](/en/part1/a_more_complex_state_debugging_react_apps#debugging-react-applications).
+If necessary, read more about debugging React-applications [here](/en/part1/a_more_complex_state_debugging_react_apps#debugging-react-applications).

 ### Event handlers revisited